UANATACA/ONESHOT-REPO/oneshot_gui.md

 **/opt/oneshot_optimizer/common/etc/settings.ini** or custom mapped volume (Docker)</br>
 **/opt/bit4id/oneshot_optimizer/etc/settings.ini** (Virtual Machine)

-The following is a view of the settings.ini file.

 <blockquote style="background-color: #faf3ac; border-color: #5a5a5a; color: #3b3b3b;">⚠ If billing password is specified, it must be previously converted into Base64 format.</blockquote>

 Run the following command to convert your password to base64: